-I hope you follow this guide to growing sugar snap & snow peas because they’re a springtime treasure – so delicious!
+I hope you follow this guide to growing sugar snap & snow peas because they’re a treasure – whether you grow them in spring or fall – so delicious!

 Peas are one of the world’s oldest crops and have been grown and eaten by humans for thousands of years.
 But, the Sugar Snap edible-podded pea wasn’t introduced until the late 1970s, when its crisp, juicy, and intensely sweet taste started a pea resurgence.